 Welcome to the CSTA Volunteer Spotlight series, where we celebrate the incredible individuals who dedicate their time and passion to making a difference in the CSTA community.
-Join us in recognizing and appreciating the extraordinary efforts of Myra in their role as 9-12 Subcommittee Member, Conference Committee.
+Join us in recognizing the extraordinary work of Myra as a long-time member and supporter of multiple initiatives at CSTA.

 What inspired you to volunteer your time with CSTA?
 How has this experience impacted you?